MIR24/frontend-server-deploy/README.md

 Better is to write deploy recipe with `git checkout` `git pull` to use it for test stage deploy.

 DB connection being configured twice: for deploy at `hosts.yml` and for application at `.env`.
 Better is to inflate configuration files with DB connection credentials from unified source.

+Test bench folder contains whole deploy project which is not needed for bench to function.
+Better is to build application at build folder than move built to the bench folder.